Breakfast at our Ryokan

 The pool has two curly slides and Jerome wanted to go on them.
 We paid the entrance fee and changed into our swimming costumes.
 The next hour we spent going down the slides.
 We were the only gaijins (foreigners) and to the amusement of the Japanese, I was probably the only girl in a bikini as the locals mostly cover up to avoid the sun and stay white skinned for beauty.

-Next to the beach were some food stalls, selling standard Japanese takeaway fare of yakisoba, chicken katsu…etc.
+Next to the beach at Shimanami were some food stalls, selling standard Japanese takeaway fare of yakisoba, chicken katsu…etc.

 Here we had a basic cheap lunch with a view of Shimanami beach and the Seto Inland Sea.

 Right behind there is a small playground with a slide and see saw in the shape of animals and a huge Brontosaurus!

 We pedaled on up the hill, turning left before getting to the Innoshimahashi bridge, where we had turned round the day before.
 Over the rise we free wheeled down to the sea where we found a much quieter beach with clear blue water and golden sand.
 There were two other families on this beach and Jerome made friends with their kids, playing Frisbee and with a bouncy water ball from Waboba.

 It always amazes me how easy it is for children to ignore language barriers.